livepeer/go-PPSPP/README.md

 ### Credits

-This project was created and maintained by [Livepeer](https://livepeer.org) and others.
+This project was created and is maintained by [Livepeer](https://livepeer.org) and others.
 See the complete list of [contributors](https://github.com/livepeer/go-PPSPP/contributors).

 ### License